-Inflation Cools to 4% as Cost of Living Increases Simmer Down
+Inflation Cools to 4% As Cost of Living Increases Simmer Down

 The easing of price increases underscored how much progress has been made in the fight against inflation, especially for necessities like gas and groceries.

-Prices for food at home were up 5.8% over the year in May, down from 13.5% in August 2022.
-The Federal Reserve raised its benchmark interest rate for the 10th time in a row in May aiming to raise borrowing costs, discourage borrowing and spending, and slow the economy.
+Prices for food at home were up 5.8% over the year in May, down from the 13.5% annual increase in August 2022.
+The Federal Reserve raised its benchmark interest rate for a 10th time in a row in May aiming to raise borrowing costs, discourage borrowing and spending, and slow the economy.
 This would bring supply and demand into balance and curtail price increases, according to the Fed.

 With inflation continuing its slide toward the Fed’s goal of 2%, the central bank is now widely expected to put that campaign on hold, at least for now, and hold rates steady at its next meeting on Wednesday.
 Traders priced in a 94% chance the Fed will leave its interest rate flat, according to the CME Group’s FedWatch tool, which forecasts rate hikes based on Fed futures trading data.

-Note: Update - June 16, 2023: This article has been updated to use not seasonally-adjusted data to show the annual increase in motor vehicle insurance costs.